-E-350-001...Food Science Explorations - Open to any 4-H'er enrolled in a Foods & Nutrition project.
-Show the connection between food and science as it relates to food preparation, food safety, or food production.
-Exhibit may be a poster or foam core board (not to exceed 22" x 30"), computer-based presentation printed off with notes pages, if needed, and displayed in binder, an exhibit display, and a written report in portfolio or notebook.
-Consider neatness and creativity.
+E-350-001...Food Science Explorations - Show the connection between food and science as it relates to food preparation, food safety, or food production.
+Exhibit project should involve a nutrition or food preparation technique or explore a career related to the food industry (caterer, restaurant owner, food scientist, registered dietician, etc.).
+This might contain pictures, captions, and/or a report to highlight the concept.
+Exhibit may be a poster or a foam core board (not to exceed 22 inches by 30 inches); a computer-based presentation printed off with notes pages (if needed)

+E-350-002...Foods & Nutrition Poster, Scrapbook, or Photo Display - The and displayed in a binder; an exhibit display; or a written report in a portfolio or recipe for exhibit.
+Do not create two exhibits from one batch of the recipe.